julakshah/kinova-cinema-bot/README.md

-# Final Project: Implementation of Forward and Inverse Kinematics in Simulator for a 6 DOF Kinova Gen3lite arm
+# Final Project: Implementation of Forward and Inverse Kinematics in Simulator and Kinova for a 6 DOF Kinova Gen3lite arm
 By Xavier Nishikawa & Julian Shah based on code from Kenechukwu Mbanisi

 This project is the Final Project code for the Fundamentals of Robotics class taught by Kenechukwu Mbanisi (Kene).
 It builds of the simulator built by Kene to implement analytical and numerical inverse kinematics for a 6-DOF robot arm based off of the Kinova Gen3lite.
 While there is also a framework for 2-DOF and SCARA type robot arms, it isn't used.

+Code for Sim is in sim branch of this same repo!

 ### Disclosure for AI